Chico Marx

-Leonard "Chico" Marx (/ˈtʃɪkoʊ/ CHIK-oh; March 22, 1887 – October 11, 1961) was an American comedian, actor, and pianist.
+Leonard "Chico" Marx (/ˈtʃɪkoʊ/ CHICK-oh; March 22, 1887 – October 11, 1961) was an American comedian, actor, and pianist.
 He was the oldest brother in the Marx Brothers comedy troupe, alongside his brothers Arthur ("Harpo"), Julius ("Groucho"), Milton ("Gummo"), and Herbert ("Zeppo").
 His persona in the act was that of a charming, uneducated but crafty con artist, seemingly of rural Italian origin, who wore shabby clothes and sported a curly-haired wig and Tyrolean hat.
 On screen, Chico is often in alliance with Harpo, usually as partners in crime, and is also frequently seen trying to con or outfox Groucho.

 Leonard was the oldest of the Marx Brothers to live past early childhood, the first-born being Manfred Marx who died in infancy.
 In addition to his work as a performer, he played an important role in the management and development of the act in its early years.

 Early years

 Marx was born in Manhattan, New York City, on March 22, 1887.
 His mother Miene ("Minnie") Marx (née Schoenberg) was from Dornum in East Frisia.
 Around 1880, the family emigrated to New York City.
 His father, Samuel ("Sam" or "Frenchy"; born Simon) Marx, was a native of Mertzwiller, a small Alsatian village, and worked as a tailor.
 Minnie and Sam married on January 18, 1885.
 Their first child, Manfred, died of tuberculosis; Leonard was their second, and was followed in turn by Arthur, Julius, Milton, and Herbert.

 Minnie came from a family of performers.
 Her mother was a yodeling harpist and her father a ventriloquist; both were funfair entertainers.
 Her brother was vaudeville comedian Al Shean, best known as one half of Gallagher and Shean.
 Harboring similar ambitions for Leonard - and in an attempt to keep him out of trouble - she purchased a secondhand upright piano and provided lessons for him.

 By the age of nine, Leonard was a gambler, and by the age of eleven, he would stay out all night hustling pool.
 He lost his first job, in 1899, for playing craps on premises, and, in other jobs, would routinely gamble his money away on payday.
 In his mid-teens, with pressure from his parents to stop gambling, he left home, supporting himself by playing piano in nickelodeons and whorehouses.
 He also briefly toured with a circus as a wrestler, and later, a flyweight boxer.